NU-Digital-Cultures/Trout/TheProblemsAsData.md

         Data of unemployment levels
         Data of anti-social behaviour/ crime- they signify more vacant areas.
 Caameron ,2003, p.2368 Population data
+        Highlighting areas that have been revitalised/ regenerated to look/ serve a more 'modern' economic function Househould data
+          Data showing the demographic make-up of particular areas Cultural composition/ socioeconomic status of the area.
+Newcastle:Ltd, 2023, para.2 Data on household incomes that might indicate the social class of a household- as Ouseburn has become more of a "middle-class constituency."
+Whitling and Hannam, 2017, p.318
-            Data showing the demographic make-up of particular areas Highlighting areas that have been revitalised/ regenerated Data showing whether households are made up of "owner-occupiers" or "social tenants."
+        Data showing whether households are made up of "owner-occupiers" or "social tenants."
 Cameron, 2003, p.2372 Highlght areas that have undergone recent investment- this is where rent prices are likely higher.
 Atkinson, 2003, pp.2343-2344
         Gentrification "cannot solely be understood as a process of displacement, but is also clearly linked to the growth modes of regulation and commercialisation in social space."
 Whiting and Hannam, 2017, p.318
           So maybe find data related to these factors?
-        Data on households incomes that might indicate the social class of a household- as Ouseburn has become more of a "middle-class constituency."
-Whitling and Hannam, 2017, p.318

       Social impacts of gentrification
         Look at relocation policies adopted by the city council.
 Cameron, 2003, p.2372